umitkose1/mediationadaptersmaato/README.md

- <h1 align="center">Huawei-Mopub Mediation Github Documentation</h3>
+ <h1 align="center">Huawei-Smaato Mediation Github Documentation</h3>

 # Introduction

-In this documentation we explained how to use Huawei-Mopub mediation with in the different platforms.
+In this documentation we explained how to use Huawei-Smaato mediation with in the different platforms.

 # Compatibility